petetnt/chrome-49-scroll-issue/README.md

-# Chrome 49 fixed position scrolling issue
+# Chrome 49 fixed position smoothscrolling issue

 Select text with your mouse 1 and hold it down.
 Use your <b>Mouse Wheel</b> to scroll up and down.
 You should notice the page barely scrolling anywhere.
 Remove the class "fixed" from the header element and try again.
 Page scrolls normally.
+Disabling Smooth Scrolling from about://flags also fixes this.

 ## Live demo
 http://petetnt.github.io/chrome-49-scroll-issue/